|MEETING PLACE:||Stagecoach Inn – 201 Riverfront Drive, Salmon, ID 83467|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water, and sometimes the weather.
 The following is a sample of what your trip might be like:

 The Day before Your Trip

-We’ll meet at 8:00 PM in the conference room of the Stagecoach Inn for a pre-trip meeting.
+We’ll meet at 7:00 PM in the conference room of the Stagecoach Inn for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and trip leader and ask any last-minute questions.
-Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening, and confirm the meeting time for the following morning.
+Your trip leader will give you a thorough trip orientation, pass out your waterproof river bags so that you can pack your belongings that evening, and confirm the meeting time for the following morning.